casq/Jekyll/_posts/2023-05-08-Jekyll-in-Azure-Part-1.md

 categories: Jekyll CloudResumeChallenge HowTo
 ---

+This is the first in a series of posts around deploying a Jekyll site to Azure storage.

 The end goal is to be able to edit the site locally, sync changes to an Azure DevOps repository and have CI/CD pipelines generate the static site and publish to Azure storage.
 This tutorial comes in two parts.
 Part two will cover configuring auto-renewing LetsEncrypt SSL certs, Azure DNS, and Azure CDN.

 Pre-requisites: